IsraelCabrera/frigate/docs/docs/guides/getting_started.md

 :::tip

-If you already have an environment with Linux and Docker installed, you can continue to [Installing Frigate](#installing-frigate) below.
+If you already have an environment with Linux and Docker installed, you can continue to [Installing Security](#installing-security) below.

-If you already have Frigate installed through Docker or through a Home Assistant Add-on, you can continue to [Configuring Frigate](#configuring-frigate) below.
+If you already have Security installed through Docker or through a Home Assistant Add-on, you can continue to [Configuring Security](#configuring-security) below.

 :::